Home → Work → My Development → Planning applications and permits → Advertised applications

 Lodge an objection or support

-• Open our Advertised Statutory Planning Applications Register and search for the application.
+- Open our list of Advertised Statutory Planning Applications and search for the application.

 You can lodge a petition but please be aware that it only counts as one objection and that only the first name on the petition will be lodged as an objector to the application.

-*An objection/submission is a public document and copies may be made available to other parties including the applicant, Councillors and VCAT (Victorian Civil and Administrative Tribunal).
+Please note, an objection/submission is a public document and copies may be made available to other parties including the applicant, Councillors and Victorian Civil and Administrative Tribunal (VCAT).

 Request copy of closed planning file